 My mum took me to my first yoga class at 15, to deal with the stress I felt in the school system.
 I feel so grateful to have been introduced to yoga by her at a time when yoga was relatively unknown.
 Mum was a successful, independent women.
 She suffered from acute anxiety for most of her life.
 She had discovered the benefits of yoga in relieving these stresses in her mid-life.
 She took me to her yoga classes and retreats, where I was first introduced to pranayama, asana and meditation.

 While yoga became an important part of my life, at that time I saw it as an activity that could support my wellbeing to support my academic and career ambitions.

-By the time I was 40, I was in leadership roles in not-for-profit and socially conscious organisations.
+I travelled a lot in my twenties.
+I lived in the UK for twelve years, which is where I met my husband, Glenn, and where we had our twin boys.
+We returned to Melbourne in 2004.
+I started working in leadership roles in not-for-profit and socially conscious organisations.
 I was deeply passionate and committed to social change.
-I continued to practice yoga, ritually attending weekly classes, and intermittently a home practice of my own.
-My intention was to keep my busy life in balance and to seek some calm and relaxation.
+I continued to practice yoga, ritually attending my weekly classes, and intermittently following a home practice of my own.
+My intention was to keep my busy life in balance and to seek out some calm and relaxation.